 All trains will be fully airconditioned with driver-controlled automatically closing doors, modern and good-looking (Metro trains on BG rails?).
 We need to teach our population some discipline.
 We cannot go on with Kuch bhi chalega or Ella nadiyuthe attitude.
 One thing that we can learn form the Bangalore Metro is that if the trains are clean and air conditioned, it will rub off the people who will desist from dirtying and fooling around.
 The trains will all be EMU trainsets consisting of sets of 6 cars.
 During rush hours capacity can be increased by adding more car sets.
 It does not make sense to run empty 15 car sets with hardly any passengers during day times.
 Electricity and wear and tear can be saved and maintenance of car sets can be taken up during this time.
 Trains will run from 0430 in the morning to 0100 at night.
 Coaching depots should be set up at Baiyyappanahalli, Ramanagaram, Hosur, Yelahanka and Bangarapet with workshops at Ramanagaram, Baiyyappanahalli and Bangarapet.

-And when I say, modern rakes, I mean these:
+And when we say, modern rakes, we mean these:

 And Not These: